yasserBA/SSH-and-PostgreSQL-Authentication-with-Kerberos/README.md

  During the installation, we will be asked for configuration of :

-  • The realm : 'INSAT.TN' (must be all uppercase)
+  • The realm : 'TEKUP.TN' (must be all uppercase)

-  • The Kerberos server : 'kdc.insat.tn'
+  • The Kerberos server : 'kdc.tekup.tn'

-  • The administrative server : 'kdc.insat.tn'
+  • The administrative server : 'kdc.tekup.tn'

  PS : We need to enter the same information used for KDC Server.